uw-dims/tsk4j/README.md

 * The included 'digests' module is useful to you.

-* The included 'sample' programs (module) are useful to you.
+* The included 'sample' programs (own module) are useful to you.

+* You want to use or build upon the Armour tool, a method for comparing BodyFiles and thus filesystem contents.

 PRE-REQUISITES
 --------------